potassco/clorm/docs/clorm/factbase.rst

 action to take for the given fact; and to store it if some sort of matching needs to take place.

 However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure. :class:`~clorm.FactBase` is intended to alleviate this problem by offering a database-like query mechanism for extracting information from a model.
+Accessing the Query API is handled throught the :py:meth:`FactBase.query(...)<clorm.FactBase.query>` entry point.

 .. note::

-   The following highlights the operations of the new Query API.
-As of Clorm 1.2.1 this new API should be the preferred search mechanism.
-It provides all the functionality of the old query interface and much more; including SQL-like joins between predicates and controlling how the query results are presented.
+   The old Query API using the :py:meth:`FactBase.select(...)<clorm.FactBase.select>` entry point has been deprecated.
+The new Query API has all the functionality of the old, and much more.

 Simple Queries